vishrutimahajan/Fastapi/README.md

-A basic CRUD operations wih Python FastAPI and backend of React JS
+A basic CRUD operations wih Python FastAPI and frontend of React JS